DevManCryBB/Social-Network-API/README.md

 ## Description

-I created the backend functionality of a social media app where you have the ability to post thoughts,
+I created the backend functionality of a social network app where you have the ability to create users, delete and add friends, post/delete thoughts, as well as react to thoughts.

 ## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)